countable-web/open-source-corporation/sales/draft_NICHE_EXPERIMENTS.rst

 Scope
 -----

-How Countable explores new markets.
+How Countable explores new markets (draft).

 Criteria
 --------